G4mbazz/TeamLemonTest/README.md

 ## User
 Our user class mostly serves as a model class were User inherit the person class to get all the properties of a person for each user in the bank.
 The user itself contains a List<T> of all our users in the bank and also a properties for their induvidual loan limit so we can keep track of each persons current limit.
 Both in the user class and the admin class we have a initializer-method to create our base-users/admins for our program so we have some users and admins to test the app with.

+## Changelog Managment
+The changelog displays the users interactions in the bank.
+We use methods async to write new text files that are saved in ID-specific folders for each user with changes and transactions the user makes on their accounts.
+We display the time and date the transactions are made with DateTime struct and append to each textfile when the user does something.
+An internal transaction for example is displayed as following: